M2Sash/pytoon/README.md

 # Login with username/password or directly using a session cookie
 Toon.Login("test", "test")  # Not recommended to hardcode credentials
 # Toon.Login("PHPSESSIDCOOKIE")  # Alternatively, use a session cookie

+Toon.LoadToon("660008edde152") # Load a toon, some toons may not work.

 # Draw a line with optional parameters
 Toon.DrawLine(